EDITORIALS | EXPLORATORY TESTING

 The two often overlap in practice, but they're not the same thing.
 Keeping that clear makes it easier to design your sessions in a way that's purposeful rather than ad hoc.

 Exploratory testing doesn’t come in fixed “types” so much as different ways you can organize a session.
 Each approach gives you a slightly different balance of freedom and structure, and in practice you’ll often mix and match them.
-Below are some common structures teams use, with notes on when they work best and what to watch out for.
+Here’s a summary, followed by notes on when each works best and what to watch out for.

 Freestyle exploratory testing